yaelhayem/TDSADH18/docs/instructions.md

-For the Markdown/HTML Practicum, the class will use GitHub to collaborate in creating a web site composed primarily of transcribed historical archives.
+**For the Markdown/HTML Practicum, the class will use GitHub to collaborate in creating a web site composed primarily of transcribed historical archives.**
----

 Choices to be made/Questions to Answer: